 62. Deputy Bríd Smith asked the Taoiseach and Minister for Defence the measures he is taking to deal with the crisis in the Defence Forces in respect of the retention and recruitment of staff, for example, the basic operations of the Naval Service in its fishery protection role; and if he will review the policy in respect of recognition of representative associations in the Defence Forces as a mechanism to deal with some aspects of this crisis.
 [48587/18]

-I think the Minister of State is probably trying to acknowledge, without using the word "crisis", that there is a crisis in recruitment and retention in the Defence Forces, including the Naval Service and Air Corps.
+I think the Minister of State is probably trying to acknowledge, without using the word "crisis", that there is a crisis in recruitment and retention in the Defence Forces, including those in the Naval Service and Air Corps.
 If he used the word, he could at least start to deal with the crisis in a realistic way.
 Talking about recruiting specialists and the financial resources being available to bring the numbers back up to 9,500 is not looking reality in the face.
 I want to ask about pay policy, recognition for the Defence Forces and how the Minister of State intends dealing with the crisis in a realistic, meaningful way.

 The Deputy's question relates to the Naval Service in its fishery protection role and so on.